waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 Try to spam the network by violating the message rate limit i.e., sending more than one message per epoch.
 Your messages will be routed via test fleets that are running in spam-protected mode over the same content topic i.e., `/toy-chat/2/luzhou/proto` as your chat client.
-Your samp activity will be detected by them and your message will not reach the rest of the chat clients.
+Your spam activity will be detected by them and your message will not reach the rest of the chat clients.
-You can check this by running a second chat user and verifying that spam messages are filtered at the test fleets and not displayed.
+You can check this by running a second chat user and verifying that spam messages are not displayed as they are filtered by the test fleets.
 A sample test scenario is illustrated in the [Sample test output section](#sample-test-output).

 Once you are done with the test, make sure you close all the chat2 clients by typing the `/exit` command.